 |Application Process||Students can register without applying to the program|

 Explore the fundamentals of project management and leading projects while developing greater insight in to various project management career opportunities.
-Study and review necessary material for the PMP/CAPM exam to help earn your Project Management Professional credential.

 Admission & Registration

 Ontario Secondary School Diploma (OSSD) or equivalent (Mohawk Academic Upgrading, GED) OR 19 years of age or older.

 You do not need to apply to begin this program.
 Start by ensuring you meet the admission requirements listed above and then register for the courses listed in the Program of Studies when they are offered.
 Some courses have prerequisites, so please check the Program of Studies for details.
 Find out how to register for a course.

 Program of Studies

 The program of studies displayed below applies to students starting the program in the current academic year.
 Students who began in other academic years may require different courses to be eligible to graduate.
 If you have questions regarding a strategy for completion contact Continuing Education - Technology and Skills Development.